-A number of medicines can help.
+A number of medicines can also help treat COPD3.
 Bronchodilators are usually taken by inhaler and make breathing easier by relaxing the muscles in your airways.
 Inhaled steroids help reduce inflammation during COPD "flare ups."
 At times of more significant flares, your doctor may prescribe prednisone by mouth or give you a cortisone shot.

 As COPD progresses, the oxygen level in your blood may drop.
 Oxygen therapy may be needed to make sure you have enough in your blood to keep your muscles and tissues working their best.

 Surgery may be used for severe cases of COPD that have not responded to other treatments.

 Get your flu and pneumonia shots.
 These illnesses are very dangerous to people with COPD.